Southampton 18 Plus in 1976 very briefly before returning to University.

 Cockcroft, Claire and Peter (can’t remember surname) to name just a few.
 If

 anyone would like to meet up for reunion please get in touch.

-Pleasance, David Blakely.
-Would like to hear from anyone who remembers
+would love to hear from anyone who remembers me.
+Juliet, formerly Juliet

 Stafford 18 Plus member for quite a few